-This is not the first time I have witnessed this kind of incident and I hope I never experience the same disaster with my own box, a Ikelite, deemed more fragile.
-I have had it for a little over two years now and I take great care of it.
-I always prepare it the night before, without haste, inspecting the joints twice rather than one.
-So far, no problem.
-I cross my fingers to make it last.
+This is not the first time that I have witnessed this kind of incident and I hope never to experience the same catastrophe with my own chamber, a IkeliteI have had it for a little over two years now and I take great care of it.
+I've had it for a little over two years now and I take great care of it.
+I always prepare it the night before, without rushing, inspecting the joints twice instead of once.
+So far, no problems.
+Fingers crossed that it will last.

 A rhinopias otherwise nothing

 I'm very happy to have met all the charming creatures I showed you above.
 But I'm even happier to have been able to photograph two other things...

 First a magnificent yellow rhinopias - this strange fish whose mouth vaguely reminds the profile of a rhinoceros.
 Isn't it beautiful?
 Really, I love this fish!!!

 I had already seen them in Lembeh, as well as in Pulau Weh - other famous places for the "muck-dive" - but with other colors, mauve (the color I prefer them) and red-orange...
 I give you some links below :